sathishshan/S_Yara-ruleset/README.md

 # S_Yara-ruleset ~ Significance_Yara-ruleset

-S_yara-ruleset is based on Web Malwares, rules are written in more efficient by using generic and specific malware types.
+S_yara-ruleset is based on Web Malwares, rules are written in more efficient manner by using generic and specific malware types.

 ### Minimal Yara Usage:
  ```